ActiveState/json-ordered-tidy/README.md

 The "arraySort" key is an array of JSON Path expressions.
 Any array matching the expression will be sorted numerically or as strings, as appropriate.
-Strings are sorted in in case-insensitive alphanumeric order.
+Strings are sorted in case-insensitive alphanumeric order.

 * -check - Run in check mode.
 In this mode we exit 0 if all files are already tidy, otherwise the exit status is 1.
 * -config - A config file containing key ordering and array sorting specifications.